Regulations on Guest Speakers and Presentations

 • In the furtherance of educational objectives, guest speakers should be encouraged by the sponsoring organization to accept questions from the audience.
 In addition, the organization should be encouraged to have the meeting chaired or moderated by a neutral party.

-• Guidelines for the event – subject to the approval of the Assistant Vice Provost for Student Engagement or designee – must be in place prior to the event.
+• Guidelines for the event – subject to the approval of the Assistant Vice President for Student Engagement or designee – must be in place prior to the event.
 This includes, but is not limited to, a signed Performance Agreement, assigning individuals to be responsible for various aspects of the event, requiring appropriate forms of identification (including but not limited to student IDs), providing adequate number of student monitors, and hiring USF Public Safety officers.

-• Public Safety must be notified if the event is likely to draw 100 or more participants or when the Assistant Vice Provost for Student Engagement determines that the staging of the event is likely to cause some sort of disruption.
+• Public Safety must be notified if the event is likely to draw 100 or more participants or when the Assistant Vice President for Student Engagement determines that the staging of the event is likely to cause some sort of disruption.
 This will enable Public Safety to plan the campus security response and assign responsibility for carrying out this response.
 The sponsoring organization will be required to hire an adequate number of USF Public Safety officers to provide security for the event or meeting.

 • A group hosting an event is responsible for all costs, as determined by the University administration, associated with the event.